miracle-hf/ChannelMonitor/README.md

 - base_url: The base URL for OneAPI/NewAPI/OneHub.
 If using host mode, you can directly use http://localhost:3000.
 Currently, only OneHub requires this field.
 - system_token: System token, currently only required for OneHub.
 - uptime-kuma: Configuration for Uptime Kuma.
 The status can be `enabled` or `disabled`.
 The model_url and channel_url are the availability Push URLs for models and channels.
+- notification: Configuration for update notifications, including SMTP email and Telegram Bot
+- notification.smtp: SMTP email configuration, where enabled is `true` or `false`, host is the SMTP server address, port is the server port, username and password are login credentials, from is the sender's email, and to is the recipient's email
+- notification.webhook: Webhook configuration, where enabled is `true` or `false`, type currently only supports `telegram`, telegram contains Telegram Bot settings, chat_id is your telegram ID, retry is the number of retry attempts, and secret is the API key

 ### MySQL